MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion

-However, these methods have certain limitations when applied to traffic networks.
-Specifically, they ignore numerous characteristics in traffic networks that are important for node ranking, such as capacity and speed limits of road segments.
-Commonly, high-capacity road segments with high speed limits should have higher rankings.
-And road segments with similar characteristics may have similar rankings due to the fact that they tend to perform similar functions in transportation.
-To summarize, the shortcomings in identifying and ranking the importance of nodes in traffic network can be listed as follows: \begin{enumerate}[(1)] \itemsep=0pt \item Limited attempts have been made to develop learnable methods to rank the importance of nodes in traffic networks; \item The influence of multiple road and traffic characteristics on node importance in road networks is often overlooked. \end{enumerate}
+However, these methods have limitations when applied to traffic networks.
+Specifically, they ignore the numerous characteristics of traffic networks that are important for node ranking, such as the capacity and speed limits of road segments.
+Generally, high-capacity road segments with high-speed limits should have higher rankings.
+Road segments with similar characteristics may have similar rankings because they tend to perform similar transportation functions.
+In summary, the shortcomings in identifying and ranking the importance of nodes in a traffic network are as follows. \begin{enumerate}[(1)] \itemsep=0pt \item Limited attempts have been made to develop learnable methods for ranking the importance of nodes in traffic networks. \item The influence of multiple roads and traffic characteristics on node importance in road networks is often overlooked. \end{enumerate}